 Going further we pass the Teakettle Spring, a spring with boiling water, hence the tea lover friendly name.

 The Sponge Geyser is going to be the next stop.
-It bubbles more than it erupts, but it is very active with water boiling every couple minutes and small eruptions that are a dozen inches high.
+It bubbles more than it erupts.
+However, it is very active with water boiling every couple minutes and small eruptions that are a dozen inches high.
 This is one of the oldest geysers in Yellowstone and its cone is slowly becoming a subject to erosion.

 Further we pass the Doublet Pool, a hot spring consisting of two connected pools.
-It is one of the most popular subjects to photograph in Yellowstone, as the pool is light-blue with deep blue center and travertine terrace encircling it.
+It is one of the most popular subjects to photograph in Yellowstone.
+The pool is light-blue with deep blue center and travertine terrace encircling it.

 Now it is time for the Aurum Geyser, which erupts 23 feet (7 m) high.
 Unfortunately it is incredibly hard to predict an eruption.
 But there is a certain correlation that has been noticed.
-If the meadow around the geyser is wet, the geyser erupts every 3-4 hours, but when it dries out in summer the eruptions are unpredictable, but usually 4-7 hours apart.
+If the meadow around the geyser is wet, the geyser erupts every 3-4 hours.
+When it dries out in summer the eruptions are unpredictable, but usually 4-7 hours apart.

-Right after Lion Group we reach the Heart Pool, a small, but very picturesque pool in the shape of a heart.
+Right after Lion Group we reach the Heart Pool.
+It is a small, but very picturesque pool in the shape of a heart.